Skip to Main Content

 TAVR

-If your heart team feels you may be a good candidate for TAVR, you will be given a variety of heart imaging tests and consult with cardiac surgeons.
-Our program coordinator will walk you through this process and answer any questions or concerns.
+Patients who are candidates for TAVR are given a variety of heart imaging tests and consult with cardiac surgeons.
+Our program coordinator walks patients through this process and answers any questions or concerns.

 For more information about TAVR and Samaritan Heart Center’s Structural Heart Program, call 541-768-5205.